sokno/gtm-template/README.md

 #### Data Layer Variables e.g. Order Id
 Create a data layer GTM variable.
 Input `orderId` defined in step 1 as `Data Layer Variable Name`.
 Select this variable for Account Id field.
 Follow this for other variables.
 ### 4. Tag Configuration - Setup the Trigger
-Specify when the SoourceKnowledge tag should be fired on your website.
+Specify when the SourceKnowledge tag should be fired on your website.
 Click on the triggers tab under the current workspace to create the trigger.
 ### 5. Preview & Publish
 Click on the preview button to test and preview this tag before setting it live.
 If the tag successfully fired publish the new changes to the workflow.